 More broadly, this applies to the Fire Nation and Water Tribe.
 Fire Nation are typically dressed in red (and black) compared to the Water Tribe, who are typically dressed in blue (and white or gray).
 Firebeinding is offensive, Waterbending is mostly defensive.

 The Siege of the North — the Fire Nation troops are the aggressive attackers whose deluded military leaders (General Zhao and Prince Zuko) are busy with insane schemes (to kill the Moon spirit and capture the Avatar respectively).
 Meanwhile, the Northern Water Tribe are defending themselves, planning to infiltrate the Fire Nation navy]] and seek help from the spirit world.
 The color scheme throughout those episodes fits this trope to a t — the moon and night sky become blood red when the Fire Nation Admiral Zhao begins to kill the Moon Spirit, foolishly risking the destruction of the earth in order to prevent water benders from bending, thereby making the city an easy target.
 The response from the Northern Water Tribe is exceptionally non-aggressive, as the princess, something of an incarnate of the Moon Spirit, sacrifices her mortal life with the aim of restoring balance to the world and enabling others to fight against Fire Nation imperialism.

 Also, the (red) Fire Nation and the (green, not blue) Earth Kingdom during the attacks and sieges of Ba Sing Se and the establishment of Fire Nation colonies, where the Fire Nation are pretty clearly the (unsustainably) aggressive party.
 Of course, the Earth Kingdom has the Dai Li, who dress in cooler colors and engage in more underhanded aggression, like brainwashing.

-Inverted with Pablo and Tyrone of The Backyardigans: Pablo's blue, hot headed, and panicked a lot in season 1, placing him as the Red Oni.
+Inverted with Pablo and Tyrone of The Backyardigans: Pablo's blue, hot headed, and panicked a lot in Season 1, placing him as the Red Oni.
 Orange-furred Tyrone, on the other hand, is calmer and more level-headed, which are true aspects of a Blue Oni.

 In Bonkers, Bonkers (red) and detectives Lucky Piquel and Miranda (blue).

 Gir seems to show some signs of this trope, though the colors are reversed.
 The first few seconds when he was active, the episode "Gir goes Crazy and Stuff", and occasionally through-out the series, Gir's colors switch from blue to red and back again.
 When red, he seems to show the traits of the Blue oni and is intelligent, calm, and eager to serve his master (often saying "Yes my Master!").
 When Blue, he acts more like the Red Oni and is wild and over the top, with no control over his own urges or actions.

 There is also the scene were Zim hypnotises Dib and the scene shows the ground falling apart with Zim in red and Dib in blue.
 Makes sense, since Zim is known for being impulsive and not thinking before acting, where as Dib is more scientific and logical (if only by a little bit).

 Henry is the red oni (he's energetic, idiotic (not to extreme levels)), while June is the blue oni (cool, cynical, smart).
 With June, it kind of makes some sense: she does have blue hair, after all.
 Ironically, Henry wears a blue shirt, where as June wears a red jacket.

 In Life with Loopy, Loopy is the red oni (energetic, life-loving) to her older brother Larry's blue oni (inteligent, shy).
 Oddly enough, the colors of their hair are the opposite (Loopy has blue hair, Larry has red).